history-lab/archiving-digital-records/2024/12-regex-grep.md

 # regex & grep
 ---
 # Text Matching
-* What we do when we use the find command
 * Exact matching: matches a single string
 * Pattern matching: can match a set of strings
 ---